Margriet & Pieter inaugurate Aruban National Museum & Park

 Several engagements were also undertaken earlier this week, and on Wednesday July 29th the Professor awarded the Kingdom Compliment Award during his visit to Saba and St Eustatius.
 The winner of the annual award for 2009 was the Saba Comprehensive School (SCS), who were awarded with 20,000NAf (Netherlands Antilles Florin) and a sculpture made of stone by Curaçao artist Hortense Brouwn.
 At the ceremony, SCS student Desmond Caines played a piano piece for the Professor.
 In his speech, Pieter complimented the school on their twin-school project with the Fioretti College in Lisse, stating that it helps both sets of students “[to] enlarge their world and learn that diversity enriches life.”Filed under Dutch Royals

-Tagged Aruba, Awards, Official Visit, Princess Margriet, Prof. Pieter van Vollenhoven.
+Tagged Aruba, Awards, Official Visit, Princess Margriet of the Netherlands, Prof. Pieter van Vollenhoven.